numba/numba/docs/source/user/cfunc.rst

 The :func:`numba.carray` function takes as input a data pointer and a shape and returns an array view of the given shape over that data.
 The data is assumed to be laid out in C order.
-If the data is laid out in Fortran order, the :func:`numba.farray` should be used instead.
+If the data is laid out in Fortran order, :func:`numba.farray` should be used instead.

 Signature specification